 As we open with Blade and Motoko, we see that the latter has been injured during a battle with vampire ninjas.
 This could have been an awesome fight to see, but nope.
-Motoko has been injured.
-It doesn't seem serious, even Motoko says that a quick bandage job should do it, but he insists that she needs to go heal.
+Her injury doesn't seem serious, even Motoko says that a quick bandage job should do it, but Blade insists that she needs to go heal.

 The execution of this scene was weird.
 Between the dialogue and the accompanying music, it really came off as overly dramatic.
 Yet despite that, it felt hollow, something that wasn't helped by the voice acting.